chatur1998/Lets-Buy/README.md

-Sure!
-Here is the updated README with the hosted Vercel link included.

----

 # E-Commerce Product List App

 A React-based e-commerce application with filtering, infinite scrolling, and cart functionality.
 Built with TypeScript, Tailwind CSS, Vite, and Axios.